 And then, FUCK YOU WE’RE CUTTING TO ANOTHER STORY, and it’s a group of dorks looking for a shit time.
 They pull off to the eponymous Tourist Trap, and I recognize these people by the low tops!
 It’s his stupid friends from earlier, looking for Woody (*snickers*).

 So they have Shit Jeep and the guy can’t start the engine no more.
 He being Slab Beefcake, the main dude I guess in this shit.

 “Now Veronica, I thought we discussed this, and you’re to die first!
 If I hear any more about this, I’m turning this jeep around and nobody’s getting murdered today.”

-They get out and one chick just walks the fuck away because, I don’t know, she’s supposed to be the bitch of the group, and finds “paradise,” (her words), and they all run like lambs to the slaughter.
+They get out and one chick just walks the fuck away because, I don’t know, she’s supposed to be mean or is hoping to find a real man somewhere and finds “paradise,” (her words), and they all run like lambs to the slaughter.
 Hey, isn’t Woody missing?